platformatic/platformatic/docs/service/programmatic.md

 }
 ```

-## Implement auto-upgrade of the configuration
+## Implementing Auto-Upgrade of the Configuration

 Platformatic support auto-upgrading the configuration of your stackable to the latest version.
 This enables
 the use of compatibility options to turn on and off individual features.
 Imagine that you want to change the